CS-E/billie/README.md

+# Billie

-# Billie is bot to help organize tweets that you would want to save for later.
+Billie is bot to help organize tweets that you would want to save for later.